Chrisso/Astro-Pi-Web/readme.md

 ## LED Matrix

 PHP also uses the python gateway but requires an additional wrapper to execute this as root.
-For security reasons the path to the python gateway is hardcoded in `astro-pi-cmd.c`.
-Edit `args[1]` according to your local configuration then run:
+For security reasons the path to the python gateway is hardcoded in `astro-pi-cmd.c` via `make`.
+Just run:

 	make
 	sudo chown root astro-pi-cmd